+3 Refer to Figure 1 for a breakdown of the Mineral Resource Estimate.

-- 1 All material assumptions underpinning the production target and forecast financial information continue to apply and have not changed materially. - $^{2}\,\,$ Refer to Table 2 for a breakdown of the Ore Reserve Estimate announced on 7 November 2018. - Refer to Table 1 for a breakdown of the Mineral Resource Estimate.
+1 All material assumptions underpinning the production target and forecast financial information continue to apply and have not changed materially.

+2 Refer to Figure 2 for a breakdown of the Ore Reserve Estimate announced on 7 November 2018.